thorbjornium/Software-Manual/src/cloud-architecture.md

 Overlay Networks: [https://www.techtarget.com/searchnetworking/definition/overlay-network](https://www.techtarget.com/searchnetworking/definition/overlay-network)

 ## **Storage Types**

-After completing this episode, you should be able to:

-Discuss various storage types used in virtualization environments

-**Description:** In this episode, you will learn about some of the various storage types that are found in virtualized environments today.
-These include local storage, network attached storage (NAS), and storage area network (SAN) type technologies.

-### **Storage Types**

 Local storage - in a virtualized server environment, local storage refers to the use of physical storage devices, such as hard drives or SSDs, that are directly attached to the physical servers hosting the virtual machines (VMs).
 This type of storage is leveraged to store VM images, data, and applications, offering high performance and low latency due to its proximity to the compute resources.
 Local storage is particularly beneficial for workloads that require fast data access and minimal latency, such as databases and high-performance applications.
 However, it lacks the flexibility and redundancy provided by network-attached storage (NAS) or storage area networks (SANs).
 To mitigate this, virtualization platforms often incorporate features like storage virtualization and replication to enhance reliability and availability, ensuring that VMs can maintain continuity and performance even if a single physical storage device fails.